 Samsung is collaborating with leading CAD software providers to bring new and innovative capabilities to wearables.
 Combining the power of a wearable with an in-vehicle CAD solution driven by Samsung DeX can improve communication between dispatch and officers in the field, while ensuring public safety personnel maintain anytime, anywhere access to mission-essential information.

-Learn more about how public safety technology is improving officer safety and access to information.
+Learn more about how law enforcement technology is improving officer safety and access to information.